freeboardgames/FreeBoardGames.org/blog/source/_posts/Publishing-your-first-boardgame-io-game-in-FBG.md

 Done!
 You can run now `yarn run dev` and you should be able to see your new game on the home page!
 It will have two game modes, one for playing with friends locally and another for playing with friends over the internet.
 Because we have `debug: true` in `config.ts`, you will be able to see the boardgame.io debug menu.

-There are great boardgame.io [tutorials and documentation](https://boardgame.io/#/tutorial), you can follow any of them to get started on how to create your first game.
+There are great boardgame.io [tutorials and documentation](https://boardgame.io/#/tutorial); you can follow any of them to get started on how to create your first game.
 Also, feel free to look into other FBG games and see how they are implemented.
-Finally, if you get stuck with some issue, send a message to our comunity, we will do our best to help you out :).
+Finally, if you get stuck with some issue, send a message to our comunity!
+We will do our best to help you out :).

-When you have your game somewhat working, feel free to open a PR to our github repo, even if it is still work in progress, just add "WIP" to the title.
-Wwe can help you out and review your implementation when you have it working.
+When you have your game somewhat working, feel free to open a PR to our GitHub repo.
+If it is still a work-in-progress, just add "WIP" to the title.
+We can help you out and review your implementation when you have it working.